sahansera/InMemoryCacheNetCore/README.md

-# Welcome to In Memory Caching .NET Core 3.1 Tutorial 👋
+# Welcome to In Memory Caching .NET Core 6 Tutorial 👋
 [![Documentation](https://img.shields.io/badge/documentation-yes-brightgreen.svg)](sahansera.dev)
 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](#)
 [![Twitter: _SahanSera](https://img.shields.io/twitter/follow/_SahanSera.svg?style=social)](https://twitter.com/_SahanSera)

+## Intro

+Demo code of blog post from [https://sahansera.dev/in-memory-caching-aspcore-dotnet/](https://sahansera.dev/in-memory-caching-aspcore-dotnet/)

+> Note: I have recently upgraded this project to .NET Core 6 and it is now ready to be used.
+Please create a new issue if you have any questions or feedback.

+## Architecture
 ![](./Content/caching-2.jpg)

-> Demo code of blog post from [https://sahansera.dev/in-memory-caching-aspcore-dotnet/](https://sahansera.dev/in-memory-caching-aspcore-dotnet/)

 ### 🏠 [Homepage](sahansera.dev)